Sufyaan-Kazi/SBoot-Cities-Service/README.md

 * I have not needed to build a mapping config file between java and the db - this is handled by a few simple annotations e.g. @Entity
 * I have not needed to hard code db parameters.
 When running locally, these are "injected" at runtime using the DataSourceConfig class (it is labelled with a specific @Profile), or just injected by Boot immediatelty when running in Pivotal Cloud Foundry.
 This can be tweaked to add db pooling etc (https://spring.io/blog/2015/04/27/binding-to-data-services-with-spring-boot-in-cloud-foundry)
 * I have not needed to write any code to locate or parse properties files, Spring Boot just knows where to read it. (https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-profiles.html)
+* I did not need to add the flyway plugin, flyway db params to my build.gradle.
+Spring Boot automaticaly coonfigures and triggers flyway for me when it finds flyway in my classpath.

 Do Check out the following URLs:
 * https://spring.io/guides